rhomobile/rhomobile-docs/eb/en/edge/api/webview.md

 ## Overview
 The `Webview` is the core container used for rendering your application code.
 You can control certain behaviors of the webview by using this API class.

+> Note: There is currently an issue with hyperlinks on CE devices using the IE Engine: if you are attempting to click a link while holding the shift hardware key on the device, the link will not work properly.
+This is a known issue and is being worked on currently.

 ## Enabling the API
 There are two methods of enabling the Webview API: